English and Foreign Languages University: EFLU Hyderabad campus

 This is the main campus, situated in the heart of Hyderabad, the capital of Telangana.
 This is the oldest of the campuses of the university.
 The campus has 7 schools with 26 departments.
 Apart from graduate, postgraduate, and research programmes, EFLU also offers postgraduate diplomas, and distance and part-time mode courses.
+The EFLU Hyderabad heritage well is situated in the Hyderabad campus.

 Hostels

 The campus houses five hostels two for men and three for women.